Alaska State Parks

 of unique birds can be seen in the little caves nestled at the tip of the cape.
 From the Kenai River Viewing Platform, try to catch a glimpse of owls with your binoculars, as well as of other wildlife animals including beluga whales and harbor seals.

 Alaska may not be the first state you think of when it comes to swimming but the state has a variety of swimming holes that are perfect for cooling off in the summertime.
 Many love to swim in the blue, spring-fed waters of Eagle Lake within Chugach State Park.
 However, the park also has another popular swimming spot – Symphony Lake, whose unique turquoise color stems from the glacier silt deposited in it.
+If you have never tried a full face snorkel mask, they are great, especially for kids.

 The hikes to these swimming holes may be long and tiring, but their cool waters and the surrounding views are definitely worth it!

 Within Denali State Park lies Mount Denali, the highest mountain in North America.
 With plenty of different routes of varying heights and difficulties, climbing the mountain is a once-in-a-lifetime experience for many.
 One of the more well-known routes is Cassin Ridge on the South Face of the mountain.
 It is a challenging, icy climb that only experienced climbers should take on.
+If you are looking to find the best rock climbing shoes for beginners we have a few suggestions for you here.

 Many climbers also love to take on the challenge of glacier travel at Harding Icefield,